-After the lines in Nazca we visited a massive orange plantation.
 Nazca is not only famous for the lines but also for its orange groves.
 They grow thousands of tonnes of orange here is vast areas stretching along the river and the various canals.
+So, after the lines in Nazca we visited a massive orange plantation.

 This was the first time I had seen an orange plantation and it was quite fascinating.
 I had seen orange trees before in Valencia, Spain but never an entire grove.
 When I graduated from high school I actually wanted to go an pick oranges in Italy but instead I ended up in Dublin picking boxes in a warehouse!